sib-swiss/AWS-docker/README.md

 10002	user02	pwuserb
 ```

+### Deploy containers based on jupyter notebook

-Prepare an iamge that you want to use for the course.
-This image should be based on a jupyter notebook container, e.g. [jupyter/base-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-base-notebook), and should be availabe from `dockerhub`.
+Prepare an image that you want to use for the course.
+This image should be based on a jupyter notebook container, e.g. [jupyter/base-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-base-notebook), and should be available from `dockerhub`.

 Run the script `run_jupyter_notebooks`: